nlplab/brat/README.md

     }

-If you have enough space we would be very happy if you also link to the stav repository which will later contain a link to the brat repository after brat is published:
+If you have enough space we would be very happy if you also link to the stav repository to make it easier for readers to get straight-to-the-software:

     ...the stav text annotation visualiser\footnote{
         \url{https://github.com/TsujiiLaboratory/stav}